Handy little tool for calculating viewport-based clamped values for use in CSS.

 html element and this calculator is currently operating with a root font size of

-1. We need to figure out the rate of change: how much the size needs to change across a distance of viewport width.
-In other words, for every pixel of change in viewport width, how many pixels of change should there be in size?
-We can calculate this by dividing the difference in size by the difference in viewport width.
+1. We need to figure out the rate of change: how much the size needs to change across a distance across the viewport.
+In other words, for every pixel of change across the viewport, how many pixels of change should there be in size?
+We can calculate this by dividing the difference in size by the difference in viewport.

 Change = (sizeMax - sizeMin) / (viewportMax - viewportMin) Change = (18px - 16px) / (1000px - 500px) Change = 0.004

 2. Next, let’s figure out what our preferred size should be (this is different from our minimum font size).
-We do this by asking how much change is applied to the size when the viewport is at its maximum width, and subtracting that from our desired size at the maximum viewport width.
+We do this by asking how much change is applied to the size when the viewport is at its maximum size, and subtracting that from our desired size at the maximum viewport size.

 A = sizeMax - viewportMax * Change A = 18px - 1000px * 0.004 A = 14px = 0.875rem